arron21/spiritandground-hugo/content/poetry/sanctuary.md

 You say-

-Will you praise God in your next breath?
+Will you praise your god in your next breath?

 I'm waiting for the words, to snake from your mouth
 \-